LunaMarginis/GootGrabber/README.md

 # GootGrabber
-Extract the IOC's from Gootkit Gootloader
+Extract the IOC's from Gootkit Gootloader.

-This is forked script from HPSecurity but with added functionality
+Note:This is forked script from HPSecurity but with added functionality

 Usage:
 python3 gootgrabber.py file.js